Approach

 1. Reimagining Access

-Co-Designing Public Health Policy
+Co-Designing Health Policy

 Final report for Reimagining Access, a 2022 project with the Washington State Health Care Authority to rethink access to substance use treatment with directly-impacted young people and their communities.

-2. Open Source AI
+2. Open Source AI Defintion (OSAID)

-Co-Designing Global Tech Policy
+Co-Designing Tech Policy

 The Open Source AI Definition is a project with the Open Source Initiative.
 The project’s aim is to collaboratively define what open source will mean for artificial intelligence.
 The deck above gives an update on the definitional co-design process in early spring of 2024.